What Are the Halloween Colors, and What Do They Mean?

 Here's why Halloween celebrants bedeck their homes in these contrasting colors.

 We tend to take holiday colors for granted, not giving them too much thought since they’re so ingrained in our culture.
-It’s usually pretty obvious what colors go with which holidays—all you need to do is step into most general or grocery stores to see full aisles inundated with the hues of the season.
+It’s usually pretty obvious what colors go with which holidays—all you need to do is step into most general or grocery stores to see full aisles inundated with the hues of the season, like the black and orange of Halloween decor.
 But what might be less obvious is why certain colors are associated with certain holidays.
 Why are Christmas colors red and green, for instance?
-Of course, sometimes the colors are self-explanatory: the association of red, white, and blue with the Fourth of July, for instance, or green with St. Patrick’s Day.
+Of course, sometimes the colors are self-explanatory: the association of red, white, and blue with the Fourth of July, for instance, or green with St. Patrick’s Day (or so you’d think).
 But other times, the colors can seem random.

 In the early days of Halloween-like celebrations, black actually was supposed to be more sad than spooky.
-To learn how these colors became associated with Halloween, we’ll have to explore the history of the holiday itself.
-Halloween can trace its origins back to a pagan celebration called Samhain, a ritual that the ancient Celts celebrated in late October and early November.
+Halloween can trace its origins back to a pagan celebration called Samhain (pronounced sow-win), a ritual that the ancient Celts celebrated in late October and early November.
 This is because it was approximately halfway between the fall equinox and winter solstice.
-The purpose of the celebration was to welcome in the time of harvest, and with it, “the dark half of the year,” according to History.com.
-So, there’s some darkness already.
-Learn more about why we celebrate Halloween on October 31.
+“Black is a representation of the dark months that come with winter,” explains Stevens.

 But the true symbolic significance of black had to do with death, as did the holiday.
-The ancient Celts believed that during Samhain, the boundaries between the living and the dead were weakened.
+“It is believed that during Samhain the veil between worlds grows thin, making it easier for those who wish to communicate with spirits and ancestors,” says Stevens.
 So the celebration would also include tributes and offerings to deceased ancestors, and celebrants wore deep black mourning dress.